-Chapter 3: Results
+Chapter 3: Results of Analysis

-In this chapter, I report the results of analyses of my reflexive journal.
+In this chapter, I report the results of analyses of my reflexive journal, addressing the Analysis phase of the DATA model.
 I begin by presenting the products of each analysis.
 These include the product of my formative analysis and each of the three phases of my summative analysis.
 Reporting in this manner illustrates how the formative analysis influenced the summative analysis.
 This also illustrates how each phase of my summative analysis enabled me to answer my research questions.

 The next two sections synthesize the results of my data analysis to address my research questions.
 I begin by addressing my first research question.
 “At what levels of the Levelising model did I engage during the study?”
 I provide the results of my analysis that describe the extent of my use of Levelising in my reflective process.